One-loop electroweak radiative corrections to polarized $e^+e^- \to \gamma Z$ process: Abstract

 \section{Abstract}

 { This paper gives high-precision theoretical predictions for cross sections of the process $e^+e^- \to \gamma Z$ for future electron-positron colliders.
 The calculations are performed using the {\sanc} system.
-They include complete one-loop electroweak radiative corrections, as well as longitudinal polarization of initial state.
-The analytic expressions for covariant and helicity amplitudes are presented.
-Numerical results are given for the center-of-mass energy range $\sqrt{s} = 250 - 1000$~GeV with various polarization degrees.
-The influence of the kinematic setup and choice of electroweak schemes are also discussed. }
+They include complete one-loop electroweak radiative corrections, as well as longitudinal polarization of the initial state.
+Numerical results are given for the center-of-mass system energy range $\sqrt{s} = 250 - 1000$~GeV with various polarization degrees in the $\alpha(0)$ and $G_\mu$ EW schemes.
+This study is a contribution to the research program of the CEPC project being under development in China. }